mulirow/desenvolvimento-de-software/README.md

 ## 📚 Support Information

-If you encounter any issues or have questions, feel free to reach out via:
+If you encounter any issues or have questions, please don't hesitate to reach out:

 •⁠  ⁠GitHub Issues
 •⁠  ⁠Email: [mbn2@cin.ufpe.br]